Reading Brewing Company

 The Reading Brewing Company was an American brewery established by Philip Bissinger in 1886.
 Headquartered in Reading, Pennsylvania, it ceased operations in 1976.

+The brand and label were purchased shortly afterwards by C. Schmidt & Sons.
+Brewing under license has started and stopped under several different production agreements since.

 History

+Reading Brewing Company

 On August 9, 1886, "stockholders of the Reading Brewing Company met ... at Bissinger's Cafe, for the purpose of effecting a permanent organization."
 Henry S. Eckert, Garrett B. Stevens, and Lewis Kemp were then elected as president, secretary, and treasurer, respectively, while Philip Bissinger and George Pohlig were appointed as general manager and superintendent.
 The board's Committee on Subscription reported that "over three-fourths of the capital stock" of the company was already "subscribed," and the paperwork for the company's application for a charter was completed in anticipation of its submission to state government officials the next day.
 The president and general manager were then authorized to "proceed at once in making preparations for the erection of [the company's new brewery] buildings."
 Construction began the next morning at 9th and Laurel streets in Reading at 7 a.m.

 During its early years of operation, the Reading Brewing Company owned Mt.
 Penn Park, and produced a Pennsylvania Dutch Lager at a volume of 1,200 barrels per year.
 Before the turn of the century, the brewery was able to increase production so significantly that it was able to turn out approximately 50,000 barrels of beer per year, beginning in 1891.

 In 1901, local newspapers reported that "James Haring, driver of team No. 1, of the Reading Brewing Company, was the first brewery driver to deliver with a sleigh" on the snowy morning of January 31.